 Dean David Hempton addressed the Harvard Alumni Association in Cambridge on May 1, 2014.
 His talk, "Religion and the Promotion of Peace in the 21st Century," attended by over 200 alumni leaders from across the University, focused on the ways that “religious resources—from members of religious communities to institutions and networks; and from theological and ethical ideas to spiritual practices—can play powerful roles in inspiring and sustaining efforts for peace."

 Religion inspires, informs, enables, and sustains peace efforts in many ways.
-Members of religious traditions have been major theoreticians of theologies and ethics of peace, architects of practical approaches to peace, and leading implementers of conflict prevention, peacebuilding, and reconciliation processes in conflicts past and present.
+Members of religious traditions have been major theoreticians of theologies and ethics of peace, architects of practical approaches to peace, and leading implementers of conflict prevention, conflict transformation, peacebuilding, and reconciliation processes in conflicts past and present.
+They have often been at the forefront of addressing problems such as poverty that pose challenges to sustainable peace.

 Religious resources for peace include people, ideas, values, virtues, practices, institutions, and, for many, experience of a divine, transcendent, or all-encompassing reality.
 Religious approaches to peace tend to be holistic, engaging all dimensions of human “being”—spiritual, ethical, intellectual, physical, psychological, emotional, aesthetic, creative, and social.
 They are deployed and developed in particular historical and cultural circumstances.
 They therefore invite multidisciplinary, contextualized study as well as theoretical and theological reflection.